 For businesses seeking to create jobs for Californians by locating or expanding in the state, taxes can be a major obstacle.
 According to studies that provide federal rankings, California has the third-worst state business tax climate in the United States.

-The total sales tax rate is as high as 10.75 percent in some areas of the state, while the most populous city, Los Angeles, has a total rate of 9.5 percent (as of April 1, 2023).
+The total sales tax rate is as high as 11.25 percent in some areas of the state, while the most populous city, Los Angeles, will have a total rate of 10.25 percent (beginning October 1, 2026).
 These rates are a combination of state and local taxes.
 At the state level, California levies a 7.25 percent general sales and use tax, the highest statewide rate in the nation.
-Local governments are permitted to levy additional sales and use taxes, and the combined rate of the additional local taxes should not exceed 2 percent.
-However, some local governments have been given special dispensation to go above this cap.
+Local governments are permitted to levy additional sales and use taxes, and the combined rate of the additional local taxes generally should not exceed 2 percent.
+However, some local governments have been granted authority to exceed this cap.
 Click here for the California Department of Tax and Fee Administration’s detailed description of the statewide sales and use tax rate, and here for city and county rates.

 Taxes on Manufacturing Equipment: More Expensive to Make Products in California

-California imposes state and local sales tax on manufacturing equipment, at rates above 10 percent in many areas of the state, with only a partial, limited exemption available for manufacturers that meet specific qualifications (the purchaser must be engaged in a specific type of business, and the equipment must meet state requirements and be used in specific ways).
-This partial, limited exemption is scheduled to expire July 1, 2030, which further reduces its usefulness.
-In 38 other states that impose sales tax, manufacturing equipment is not subject to the tax, and five other states do not impose any sales tax.
-Those 43 states have a major competitive advantage over California when manufacturers are deciding where to launch or expand operations, and where to hire employees to operate the equipment and perform other functions.
+California imposes state and local sales tax on manufacturing equipment, with rates exceeding 10 percent in many areas of the state.
+While California provides a partial sales and use tax exemption for qualified manufacturing and research and development equipment purchases, manufacturers must still pay a portion of the statewide tax and all applicable local and district taxes.
+The partial exemption is scheduled to expire July 1, 2030.
+In 38 other states that impose a sales tax, manufacturing equipment is exempt from the tax, and five additional states do not impose a statewide sales tax.
+Those states have a significant competitive advantage when manufacturers are deciding where to locate or expand operations and where to create new jobs.